PenguinCloud/WaddleBot-Core/modules/WaddleBot-Gateway-Manager/README.md

 `pip install -r requirements.txt`

+5. Ensure that the .env file with the correct environmental variables are present in the "app" folder.

-5. Run the app by running the following command while having the virtual env active:
+6. Run the app by running the following command while having the virtual env active:

-`py listener.py`
+`py app.py`